Identification of Information Structures in Bayesian Games: Model

 \subsection{Strategy and Equilibrium}

-An \emph{LQG game} $\calG = (b,c,w,\calP)$ consists of a payoff structure $(b,c,w)$ and an information structure $\calP = (P,P_\theta)$.
-We assume that the profile $\calG$ is common knowledge among all agents, while an external observer may know it only partially or not at all.
-Rather, the observer aims at recovering the primitive components of $\calG$---especially, an information structure---from an observed equilibrium outcome.
+An \emph{LQG game} $\calG = (w,b,c,\calP)$ consists of a payoff structure $(w,b,c)$ and an information structure $\calP = (P,P_\theta)$.
+The profile $\calG$ is assumed to be common knowledge among all agents, while an external observer may know it only partially or not at all.
+The observer's goal is to recover the information structure $\calP$ from an observed equilibrium outcome.

-In what follows, we present formal definitions of strategies, strategy profiles, and the relevant equilibrium notion to our subsequent analysis.